-- (1) Closing the Waiting List - (a) SAHA is permitted to close the waiting list if it has an adequate pool of families to use its available HCV assistance. - (i) SAHA will close the waiting list for one or more Assisted Housing Programs when SAHA determines the waiting list for the program has reached a sufficient number of eligible applicants for the upcoming twelve months. - (b) SAHA may elect to continue to accept applications only from local preferences or certain targeted funding criteria.
+(1) Closing the Waiting List

+- (a) SAHA is permitted to close the waiting list if it has an adequate pool of families to use its available HCV assistance. - SAHA will close the waiting list for one or more Assisted Housing Programs when SAHA determines the waiting list for the program has reached a sufficient number of eligible applicants. - (b) SAHA may elect to continue to accept applications only from local preferences or certain targeted funding criteria.